 About the lab

 The most exciting developments in science come from close interactions between scientists of different backgrounds and skill sets.
 We run a tightly integrated group that allows not only collaborative research but also the opportunity for computational scientists to train in experimental techniques and vice versa.
-Our location in London provides access to a strong research base of neuroscience, computation, engineering, and physics at Imperial and University Colleges, as well as a stimulating cultural environment.
+Our location in London provides access to a strong research base of neuroscience, computation, engineering, as well as a stimulating cultural environment.

 -------------- next part --------------